Oswaldo Cabrera Preview, Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.16 team ERA that ranks 28th across all league pitching staffs.
+- The Royals' 5.15 team ERA ranks 28th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.